Manfred/Reynard/README.md

   - url: http://staging.example.com/v1
 ```

-Will cause Reynard to choose the production URL.
+Reynard will choose the first server item.

 ```ruby
 reynard.url #=> "http://production.example.com/v1"
 ```

-You can override the `base_url` if you want to use a different one.
+You can override this `base_url` to any value, even one that is not listed in the specification.

 ```ruby
 reynard.base_url('http://test.example.com/v1')
 ```

-You also have access to all servers in the specification so you can automatically select one however you want.
+You also have access to all servers in the specification so you can use them to automatically pick a supported URL.

 ```ruby
 base_url = reynard.servers.map(&:url).find do |url|